vondacho/vondacho.github.io/projects/lombardodier-g2-modernisation.md

 ## What

-To migrate the existing JEE and Spring applications parc to the Quarkus stack.
+To migrate the existing JBoss EAP applications parc to the Quarkus stack.

-### Requirements

-* ...